KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 State management therefore means monitoring and managing the data(state) of your app.
 Definitely, almost all production-ready apps will have a state (data layer) and so, managing states has become one of the most important part of any modern app today.
 Basically, there are three alternatives towards managing states in React.
 They are Redux, React Context API and MobX.
 Let us take a brief look at the first two alternatives.

+### Redux
-- Redux - [Redux](https://redux.js.org/) is the most popular state management solution for React apps.
+[Redux](https://redux.js.org/) is the most popular state management solution for React apps.
 Redux strictly abides to the 'single source of truth' principle.
 With this, the state is kept in one location (the store) and made a read-only entity.
 Read-only you say, how then do I handle new data?
 Redux revovles around three concepts: the store, the reducer, and actions.
 The store holds the state, the action represents the intent to change the state, and the reducer specify how the application's state changes in response to actions.
 The only way to change the state is to emit an action.
 The reducer listens to a set of actions and returns a new state.

 > The reducer does not mutuate the current state.
 It copies the current state, modiefies it based on actions emiited and returns a new state.
 This way, your state is not mutated in an unorderly manner, therby causing irregular bugs.

 The reducer is seen as the most important of these concepts.
 You can check this [practical tutorial on Redux](https://auth0.com/blog/redux-practical-tutorial/) for further in-depth explanations on how Redux works.

-- React Context API  - [React Context API]() is another alternative for state management in your React app.
+### React Context API
+The [React Context API]() is another alternative for state management in your React app.
 This is not a library like the earlier mentioned alternative.
 Rather, this is a framework in built solution.
 Actually, this API is not something new, it had existed in React a long while ago.
 It only reached a mature state when React 16.3 was released.
 In fact, Redux uses this API under the hood.
 This API provides a way to pass data down a React component tree without explictly passing it through all the child components.
-This API revolves around two components, the `Provider` - used in a component located in a higher hierarchy of the  `Component` tree, the `Consumer` component - used to consume the data from a a `Component` down the  hierarchy.
+This API revolves around two components, the `Provider` - used in a component located in a higher hierarchy of the  `Component` tree, the `Consumer` component - used by a `Component` down the  hierarchy to consume data.
 You can read more about it at[this blog post](https://auth0.com/blog/react-context-api-managing-state-with-ease/) to learn more.

 In the next section, you will have a more detailed look at the third alternative we have at our disposal, MobX.